nsg-ethz/p4-learning/exercises/05-ECMP/README.md

 #### Notes about p4app.json

-For this exercise (and the next two) we will use a new IP assignment strategy.
+For this exercise (and next one) we will use a new IP assignment strategy.
 If you have a look at `p4app.json` you will see that the option is set to `mixed`.
 Therefore, only hosts connected to the same switch will be assigned to the same subnet.
 Hosts connected to a different switch will belong to a different `/24` subnet.
 If you use the namings `hX` and `sX` (e.g h1, h2, s1...), the IP assignment goes as follows: `10.x.x.y`.
 Where `x` is the switch id (upper and lower bytes), and `y` is the host id.
 For example, in the topology above,